Magic Mirror (Snow White): Magic Mirror-inspired tourism

 German pharmacist and fairy-tale parodist Karlheinz Bartels suggests, in a tongue-in-cheek manner, that the German folk tale "Snow White" is influenced by Maria Sophia Margaretha Catherina von und zu Erthal, who was born in Lohr am Main in 1725.
 After the death of Maria Sophia's birth mother in 1738, her father Philipp Christoph von und zu Erthal took a second wife.

 Lohr Castle, which was once owned by Philipp Christoph, featured a large mirror which has been connected to the Evil Queen's iconic mirror and which can still be viewed there today.
 It was a product of the Lohr Mirror Manufacture (Kurmainzische Spiegelmanufaktur) and may have been in the castle as early as 1719, when Philipp Christoph took office.
 The mirror "talked" via inscribed aphorisms.
-The upper right corner is labeled "Amour Propre" or "self-love," and the left corner reads "Pour la recompense et pour la peine" ("for reward and for punishment").
+The upper right corner is labeled "Amour Propre" or "self-love", and the left corner reads "Pour la recompense et pour la peine" ("for reward and for punishment").
 Mirrors from Lohr were so elaborately worked that they were accorded the reputation of "always speaking the truth".
 They became a favorite gift at European crown and aristocratic courts.

-Bartels's theory, which is "admittedly a joke of its inventor," is not taken seriously by scholarly experts.
+Bartels's theory, which is "admittedly a joke of its inventor", is not taken seriously by scholarly experts.

 Magic Mirror-inspired technology

-In 2017, Amazon announced Echo Look, a "style assistant" camera that helps catalog your outfits and rates your look based on "machine learning algorithms with advice from fashion specialists".
+In 2017, Amazon announced Echo Look, a "style assistant" camera that helps catalog the user's outfits and rates their look based on "machine learning algorithms with advice from fashion specialists".